 Bike-sharing is very popular in Milan and you’ll see several operators such as Ofo, Mobike, and BikeMi.
 At this moment, Mobike/RideMovi is the most widespread and easy to use.
 It’s pretty cheap too – you’ll pay 1€ for 30 minutes of usage.

 Taxis are a bit expensive here (base fare is about 4 EUR and then it’s 1.4 EUR for each additional kilometer), but if you’re tired, carry heavy luggage, or just feel like treating yourself, you have that option too.
 To call the nearest taxi to pick you up, download the app FreeNow Milano.

 You should be warned that in Italy UBER is only available as UberBLACK, UberLUX, and UberVAN, which are basically limo services.
 Because there is no UberX or UberPOOL, it tends to be more expensive than taxis on average.

 BEST THINGS TO DO IN MILAN IN 3 DAYS: ITINERARY

 • DUOMO CATHEDRAL

-Let’s start from the most outstanding place in Milan: Duomo Cathedral.
+Let’s start with the most outstanding place in Milan: Duomo Cathedral.
 It’s almost impossible to miss it considering its size.
-A stroll around the city will eventually bring you to Piazza del Duomo, where you can appreciate the cathedral incredible exterior.
+A stroll around the city will eventually bring you to Piazza del Duomo, where you can appreciate the cathedral’s incredible exterior.
 However, one of the best things to do in Milan is to visit the Duomo rooftop.
 Beautifully decorated with sculptures and spires, the terraces offer a great panoramic view of the city.
 Ensure you purchase online a ticket that gives you access to both the rooftop and the cathedral, as the interior is absolutely worth a visit.

 • GALLERIA VITTORIO EMANUELE II